 6.30am - 8.00am Breakfast is available in the dining room 8.20am Students have left Walker House and gone to School 3.45pm Afternoon tea is available in the dining room.
 Students are expected to change out of their School uniform before dinner and before leaving Walker House.
 5.35pm Duty team arrives at the dining room.
 5.45pm Dinner and dessert are served.
 6.45pm - 8.15pm Supervised study begins in the dining room.
 Students may have wrk for completion (homework, tasks, questions, or assignments) and will always have work for consolidation (review and revision).
-Students in Years 7 - 10 spend this period supervised and supported in the dining room at the discretion of Walker House staff.
+Students in Years $7-10$ spend this period supervised and supported in the dining room at the discretion of Walker House staff.
 8.50pm Year 7 and 8 students hand in laptop, phone and any other personal devices 9.00pm Years 7 and 8 students in their own rooms.
 Snack room, laundry and showers cleared.
-9.20pm Year 9 and 10 students hand in laptop, phone and any other personal devices.
-9.30pm Years 9 and 10 students in their own rooms.
-Television and games consoles are switched off.
-9.45pm Common area cleared of students.
-Years 11 and 12 students in their own rooms.
+9.30pm Years 9- 12 students in their own rooms.